gramps-project/gramps-web/README.md

 ![](screenshot.png)

 ## Demo

-A demo deployment based on the Gramps example family tree is available at https://grampsweb-demo.herokuapp.com.
+A demo deployment based on the Gramps example family tree is available [here](https://gcp-api-puqt5dnf3a-uc.a.run.app/).

 ## Documentation

 The documentation for using or developing Gramps.js can be found on the [Gramps Web documentation site](https://gramps-project.github.io/web/).